elmurie/elmurie/README.md

-# Hi I'm Simone 👋
+# Hello there, my name is Simone 👋 :person_bald:

 I am a Jr. Full Stack Web Developer based in Pistoia, Italy, with a vibrant passion for technology :computer:, music :musical_note: and coffee :coffee:.<br />
 Please be my guest and have a look around!